The Bag-and-Whisker Plot: A New Bagplot for Bivariate Data: Simulated Data Analysis

 \textbf{Example 2: Robustness to Correlation Structure.} The second example employs a correlated normal mixture to demonstrate how the framework adapts to covariance structure.
 Data are generated from the model in the first example, but with a covariance matrix $ $.
 The \texttt{aplpack} visualization (Figure~\ref{fig:simu-corr_normal_mixture}(a)) produces a jagged convex hull boundary which provides a noisy and unstable representation of the data's underlying correlation structure.

 The bag-and-whisker plot excels in this scenario.
-Because our pipeline uses the robust MCD estimator for the covariance matrix, both the central bag and the resulting fences naturally elongate along the main axis of correlation (Figure~\ref{fig:simu-corr_normal_mixture}(b)-(d)).
+Because our pipeline uses the robust MCD estimator for the covariance matrix, both the central bag and the resulting fences naturally elongate along the main axis of correlation (Figure~\ref{fig:simu-corr_normal_mixture}(b)-(g)).
 This yields an interpretable elliptical-like contour that correctly reflects the data's covariance structure, providing a much more accurate and stable boundary for outlier detection in correlated multivariate settings.

 \textbf{Example 3: Visual Stability with Heavy-Tailed Data.} Our final example highlights the importance of visual stability.
 We generate 500 points with independent $x$ and $y$ coordinates drawn from log-normal(0,0.5) distribution, which is skewed and heavy-tailed but has no true contaminant outliers.
-Figure~\ref{fig:simu-chisq}(a) demonstrates the primary drawback of using a convex hull for visualization in such cases.
+Figure~\ref{fig:simu-lognorm}(a) demonstrates the primary drawback of using a convex hull for visualization in such cases.
 The \texttt{aplpack} boundary is highly irregular and jagged, its shape dictated by the handful of most extreme observations.
 This creates a visually unstable representation that does not reflect the smooth underlying data distribution.

-In stark contrast, the fences of the bag-and-whisker plot (Figure~\ref{fig:simu-chisq}(b)-(d)) remain smooth and stable.
-By constructing the fence directly from a magnified version of the robustly estimated bag, our method is insensitive to small perturbations of peripheral points, leading to enhanced interpretability.
+In contrast, the fences of the bag-and-whisker plot (Figure~\ref{fig:simu-lognorm}(b)-(g)) remain smooth and stable.
+By constructing the fence directly from a magnified version of the robustly estimated bag, our method is insensitive to small perturbations of peripheral points.